tmotagam/tmotagam.github.io/pages/markdown/tfx_docs.md

 ![Installation Instruction](../../public/data/tfx/i6.webp)

-#### While installing you have to install the webview2 Runtime as it is the required library
+#### While installing you have to install the webview2 Runtime as it is a required library
 #### once installed the installation will procced as usual.

 ![Installation Instruction](../../public/data/tfx/i7.webp)